Sebazzz/NUnitTestOrdering/README.md

   - ...

 Using this library you can model and manage workflow tests such as the above.

+**In essence this library is a replacement and improvement to MSTest Ordered Tests implemented for NUnit.**

 **Note:** Don't use this library to order to unit tests, that's bad practice.
 You want your unit tests to be as independent as possible